caseyg/awesome/TOPICS.md

 *   [mfazza/agentic\_muscle\_memory](https://github.com/mfazza/agentic_muscle_memory) - Agentic Muscle Memory is a self-evolving framework enabling agents to transform repeating patterns of work into permanent, high-quality skills.
 By mimicking the human process of building muscle memory through repetition, the framework ensures that once a complex task is solved twice, it becomes a reusable, audited, and standardized capability.

-*   [Michaelliv/napkin](https://github.com/Michaelliv/napkin) - 🧻 Local-first CLI for Obsidian vaults.
-Operates directly on markdown files — no Obsidian app required.
-Designed as a memory system for AI agents using progressive disclosure.
+*   [Michaelliv/napkin](https://github.com/Michaelliv/napkin) - 🧻 Knowledge system for agents.
+Local-first, file-based, progressively disclosed.

 *   [yazinsai/OpenOats](https://github.com/yazinsai/OpenOats) - A meeting note-taker that talks back.